-On entry to FS2, pupils are tested via teacher assessments and observations.
-Pupils are also assessed using the Rising Stars PUMA and PIRA test at the end of EYFS.
+All EYFS pupils are baseline assessed via adult observations on entry to WGPPS.
+Through teacher observations and professional discussion with EYFS practitioners the children's progress is recorded and tracked on a termly basis.
+Best fit judgements with consideration of the development matters framework are entered onto SIMS. eFS2 Pupils are also assessed using the Rising Stars PUMA and PIRA test at the end of EYFS.
 The results are used to analyse progress throughout the FS2 year as well as to inform future teaching and learning of individual pupils.
 Results are used to project future attainment and progress.
 This projection is used to track progress in Year One.